dhaneshbb/autocsv-profiler-suite/docs/Source-Suite-Guide.md

 # Troubleshooting Guide

-This guide helps resolve common issues encountered when using AutoCSV Profiler Suite.
+This guide helps resolve common issues encountered when using autocsv-profiler-suite.

 ## Environment Issues